ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0031-isoc-mass-organizations-and-social-control.md

 ---

-## **3. 007 Intelligence Networks**
+## 3. 007 Intelligence Networks

-The so‑called “007 networks” are informal intelligence channels composed of:
+The “007 networks” are informal intelligence channels composed of:

 - local leaders
 - business owners